-- Horseplay or 'fooling around' is not permitted anywhere on campus. - Throwing items or running is not permitted anywhere on campus. - While in class/shop, go directly to your assigned area and remain on task until dismissed. - Shops that require a uniform shall be kept clean and neat.
-Dirty clothes are not a symbol of a professional employee. - When entering another program area, go directly to the instructor to make your request. - Never use tools or equipment for which you have not been provided the proper procedures and safety information training. - Never carry tools in pockets. - All tools and materials should be put away at the end of program session.
-Arrangement of tools in storage area should be kept according to plan. - Report all damaged lockers, tools, computers and equipment to the instructor immediately. - STOP and seek assistance from your program instructor if you are not sure what you are doing.

-- If you are not using a machine in the lab area, stay away from it. - Report all accidents to the instructor.
+- Horseplay or 'fooling around' is not permitted anywhere on campus. - Throwing items or running is not permitted anywhere on campus.
+Exception: Physical fitness monitored by an instructor. - While in class/shop, go directly to your assigned area and remain on task until dismissed. - Shops that require a uniform shall be kept clean and neat.
+Dirty clothes do not mirror the image of a professional employee. - When entering another program area, go directly to the instructor to make your request. - Never use tools or equipment for which you have not been provided the proper procedures and safety information training. - Never carry tools in pockets. - All tools and materials should be put away at the end of program session. - Arrangement of tools in storage area should be kept according to plan. - Report all damaged lockers, tools, computers and equipment to the instructor immediately. - Do not share lockers.
+Use assigned lockers. - STOP and seek assistance from your program instructor if you are not sure what you are doing. - If you are not using a machine in the lab area, stay away from it. - Report all accidents to the instructor.
 No matter how minor a scratch, it is still an injury and needs to be reported. - In addition, each program area will have classroom rules, regulations and procedures for the safety of students and the safe use of the equipment found within that area.

 Rule of thumb-STAY ON TASK AND YOU NEVER GET IN TROUBLE.